giniedp/fancygrid/README.md

         # setup and initialize fancygrid to display users
         fancygrid_for :users do |grid|

-          # setup some default query options
+          # specify default query options
           grid.query.merge!({
             :order => ["created_at DESC"]
           })

           # specify attributes to display
           grid.attributes([ :id, :username, :email ])

-          # specify methods to call on each
+          # specify methods to call on each result
           grid.methods( :full_name )

-          # specify cells that will be rendered with cutom code
+          # specify cells that will be rendered with custom code
           grid.cells(:actions)

           # specify the url where this setup is defined
           # here we are in the index method of the users controller
+          # this is a callback url to update the grid via ajax
           grid.url = users_path

         end

       end